jplane/DurableStateMachines/README.md

 		- Azure Key Vault (for secrets)
 		- etc.

-	- statechart metadata storage - SCXML is (surprise!)
-XML-based, which makes the spec much more interesting from an information model perspective than a physical format one. let's read/write statechart metadata in the same places as above
+	- statechart metadata storage - The statechart data model abstractions are defined [here](./CoreEngine.Abstractions/Model), the SCXML provider implementation is [here](./CoreEngine.ModelProvider.Xml).
+Where else can we store it? (see above)

 	- external service invocation - statecharts [formalize](https://www.w3.org/TR/scxml/#invoke) external service communication, we can define some concrete supported implementations
 		- HTTP/webhook